Transparent Trade-offs between Properties of Explanations

+In addition to these simple functions, we also consider neural networks with one hidden layer in the appendix as well as pretrained convolutional neural networks for image classification later in Section~\ref{sec:exp-inductive} for the inductive setting.
+As query points, we choose $N=100^D$ points from a $D$-dimensional grid with values in $(-5,5)$ for each dimension.
+For our main experiments, we set $D=3$ but experiments for larger $D$ can be found in the appendix.
+For robustness losses, we consider a uniform similarity measure such that $S_{nn'}=1$.
+Finally, for our method, we vary the trade-off parameters $\lambda_{\text{prop}_i}$ so that they always sum to one.

+\textbf{Results.} In Figure~\ref{fig:transductive-duo}, we optimize for faithfulness (gradient matching) and robustness (average difference), varying $\lambda$ for us and AGG.
+We also run SmoothGrad and LIME, varying~$\delta$.
+In Figure~\ref{fig:transductive-trios}, we consider complexity in addition to faithfulness and robustness.

-\emph{Intuitive Interpretations of Hyperparameters of SmoothGrad and LIME Can Fail.} A number of works show that $\delta$, the sampling hyper-parameter of LIME and SmoothGrad, affect the robustness of these methods.
+\textit{Intuitive interpretations of the hyperparameters of SmoothGrad and LIME do not always hold.} A number of works show that $\delta$, the sampling hyper-parameter of LIME and SmoothGrad, affect the robustness of these methods.
 In particular, when the $\delta$ is larger, LIME and SmoothGrad generate explanations that are less sensitive to local perturbations.